-Deitchman recalls the briefing to the JASONs clearly: "I remember being struck by the main conclusion, that if we started down that route [using nuclear weapons] we risked being hurt much more than the North Vietnamese and the Viet Cong."
-21 According to Deitchman, McNamara, who received briefings on the JASON studies every year, was likely briefed in late August or early September 1966.
+Deitchman recalls the briefing to the JASONs clearly: "I remember being struck by the main conclusion, that if we started down that route [using nuclear weapons] we risked being hurt much more than the North Vietnamese and the Viet Cong."21 According to Deitchman, McNamara, who received briefings on the JASON studies every year, was likely briefed in late August or early September 1966.
 This may have included a briefing on the nuclear weapons study, although neither Deitchman nor the JASONs involved in the briefings remember what McNamara was briefed on other than the electronic barrier study that year.
-Deitchman says that after the briefing, the report was never circulated.22

-Since the Defense Department had to sign off on the topics of JASON studies (which were chosen by the JASONs themselves), why would it agree to a study on tactical nuclear weapons in Vietnam?
-Here we have some faint but intriguing outlines.
-Deitchman recalls recurring talk around the Pentagon that spring and summer about using tactical nuclear weapons to block passes between North Vietnam and Laos, especially the Mu Gia Pass, a key part of the supply route heading south.
+Deitchman says that around the Pentagon that spring and summer about using tactical nuclear weapons to block passes between North Vietnam and Laos, especially the Mu Gia Pass, a key part of the supply route heading south.
 The pass was heavily and unsuccessfully bombed by B-52s, with heavy losses for the United States.
-So when the JASONs proposed the nuclear weapons study topic, McNaughton and McNamara might have found it a useful device for putting an end to from that, that if consideration had been given to the idea before the study, Mr. McNamara simply dismissed it as something not to think about seriously, and therefore the talk simply went away."
+So when the JASONs proposed the nuclear weapons study topic, McNaughton and McNamara might have found it a useful device for putting an end to talk of using nuclear weapons in Vietnam.